oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

   Gathers data from all processes and shares the result among all processes.

 - ``sendrecv_replace``
-  Sends and receives using a single buffer.
+  Sends and receives data using a single buffer.

 .. _backend_restrictions: